Poniverse/Pony.fm/readme.md

 2. Install the "vagrant-bindfs" plugin: `vagrant plugin install vagrant-bindfs`

+3. Create the directory ``pony.fm.files`` in the repository's parent directory

-3. Run `vagrant up` from the folder in which you cloned the repository
+4. Run `vagrant up` from the folder in which you cloned the repository

 Once everything is up and running, you'll be able to access the site at http://pony.fm.local.
 You can access the MySQL database by logging into **192.168.33.11:3306** with the username of **homestead** and the password of **secret**.
 The pony.fm database is named **homestead**.